Marriage and divorce

 What you need to get a marriage licence

-If the provided documents are valid and consistent, we issue the marriage licence on the day of your application.
+If the provided documents are valid and consistent, we issue the marriage licence on the day of your appointment or walk-in visit.

 Cost of licence